In this article I will explain with an example, how to implement dd/MM/yyyy Date format validation for TextBox in ASP.Net Core MVC.

 3. Html.ValidationMessageFor – Displaying the Validation message for the property.

-There is also Submit button which when clicked, the Form gets submitted.
+When Submit button is clicked, the Form gets submitted.

 @model Date_ddMMyyyy_validation_MVC.Models.PersonModel